Why Join Us?

 There are many reasons to join SAPOL as a Community Constable, such as the rewarding experiences, the chance to make a significant contribution and to gain the respect and support of the local Aboriginal and Torres Strait Islander communities in performing what is an extremely challenging and unique role.

 Like SAPOL, your local communities want people who are committed to protecting them from crime and disorder.
 That's where you can have a positive influence.

-Once you join us, you'll start on a three month training course at our Police Academy in Taperoo.
+Once you join us, you will be trained at the Police Academy in Taperoo.
 You'll be paid from when you start your training and will receive six weeks annual leave.
-In addition to your normal salary, there are also penalties rates for working shifts and weekends.
+In addition to your normal salary, there are also penalty rates for working shifts and weekends.